-I used IntelliJ IDEA Community edition for python coding that I am learning at classes.
+I used IntelliJ IDEA Community edition for python coding that I am learning in classes.
 It worked fine too.
 Docker also runs fine.

 I used dnf to install my favorite applications like VLC, Telegram and they worked fine too.
 I, however, told above that some night mode apps like redshift, f.lux appears broken for now.
 GNOME night mode does a nice job.
-The weather app that ships default still lacks many city options and so failed to get my location.
+The weather app that ships default still lacks many city options and could not get my location.
 I solved it by manually putting my location in its location.xml file.

 You get the calendar, clock, evolution, to do, and many other apps pre-shipped which a normal user will require.
 You also get bug reporting, SELinux status apps prebuilt which are useful in case you need support.
 The support team is nice and I received support for my Wayland issues within hours.
 There is a community of fedora users active everywhere and they are really helpful.
 In case you need support look at their telegram group fedora which is almost 24*7 active.

-Fedora doesn’t put its own branding on any apps and what you get is almost vanilla experience which I consider is great.
+Fedora doesn’t put its own branding on any apps and what you get is an almost vanilla experience that I consider is great.
 You might like to show off Fedora and there is an extension for it too.
-GNOME software center also works fine and gets the job done.
+GNOME software center also works fine and does the job.
 However, you might want to add RPM Fusion repo to enable more applications like VLC, Telegram to install via dnf as they are not available by default.
-I am advised by Fedora users to avoid adding other repo other than RPMFusion if possible as they are seriously slow compared to default ones.
+Fedora users advised me to avoid adding other repo other than RPMFusion if possible as they are seriously slower than the default ones.

 Many users complained that steam is creating issues for them but I didn’t get any issues.
 I purchased many games, played and deleted them too.
 This could be a hardware specific bug for some users.
 The software repo is also stable and noteworthy.

-I will conclude my review by saying that if some bugs which are expected in a newly launched update.
-Fedora 27 workstation is an awesome release which maintains user experience as I expect from a Linux distro.
-You get a nice helpful community, awesome stability and user experience as well as a stable system.
+I will conclude my review by saying that if some bugs are expected in a newly launched update.
+Fedora 27 workstation is an awesome release that maintains user experience as I expect from a Linux distro.
+You get a nice helpful community, awesome stability, and user experience as well as a stable system.
 I advise you to try this update.
 This is what a Linux distro should be like and I can say this is the best release from fedora till now.
-Try it and tell us what you think, we will be glad to hear your experience.
+Try it and tell us what you think, we will be glad to hear about your experience.